SiddharthaChowdhury/input-validate/README.md

     √ should return FALSE - strictAlphabets(null)

 <a name="alphanumeric"/> **alphanumeric(input, false by default)** This function takes 2 arguments. first one is input and second one is "strictMode" as boolean.
 By default `strictMode` = `false`, is that case the validator returns true if the input contains either alphabets or number or both.
 But when you make the `strictMode` = `true`, it checks for -the input must contain alphabets and numbers.
-Note -no space or symbols are tolarated.
+Note -no space or symbols are tolarated.  [{Table of Content}](#toc)

 	--- usage ---
 	if ( TEST.alphanumeric("abc") ) {